the-turing-way/the-turing-way/chapters/testing.md

 [Software testing fundamentals integration testing](http://softwaretestingfundamentals.com/integration-testing/) **Copyleft - 2019 STF**

-INTEGRATION TESTING is a level of software testing where individual units are combined and tested as a group.
-The purpose of this level of testing is to expose faults in the interaction between integrated units.
-Test drivers and test stubs are used to assist in Integration Testing.
+Integration testing is a level of software testing where individual units are combined and tested as a group.
+The purpose of this level of testing is to expose faults in the interaction between integrated units. *Test drivers and test stubs are used to assist in integration testing.?????*

-- integration testing: Testing performed to expose defects in the interfaces and in the interactions between integrated components or systems.
-See also component integration testing, system integration testing.
-- component integration testing: Testing performed to expose defects in the interfaces and interaction between integrated components.
-- system integration testing: Testing the integration of systems and packages; testing interfaces to external organizations (e.g. Electronic Data Interchange, Internet).

-Analogy
+Here's an analogy.
 During the process of manufacturing a ballpoint pen, the cap, the body, the tail and clip, the ink cartridge and the ballpoint are produced separately and unit tested separately.
-When two or more units are ready, they are assembled and Integration Testing is performed.
+When two or more units are ready, they are assembled and integration testing is performed.
 For example, whether the cap fits into the body or not.

+A sub type of integration testing is system integration testing.
+This tests the integration of systems, packages and any interfaces to external organizations (e.g. Electronic Data Interchange, Internet).
+Depending on the nature of a project system integration testing may or may not be applicable.

-Approaches
+#### Approaches

-Big Bang is an approach to Integration Testing where all or most of the units are combined together and tested at one go.
+There are several different approaches to integration testing.
+Big Bang is an approach to integration testing where all or most of the units are combined together and tested at one go.
 This approach is taken when the testing team receives the entire software in a bundle.
-So what is the difference between Big Bang Integration Testing and System Testing?
+So what is the difference between Big Bang integration testing and system testing?
 Well, the former tests only the interactions between the units while the latter tests the entire system.

-Top Down is an approach to Integration Testing where top-level units are tested first and lower level units are tested step by step after that.
-This approach is taken when top-down development approach is followed.
-Test Stubs are needed to simulate lower level units which may not be available during the initial phases.
+Top Down is an approach to integration testing where top-level units are tested first and lower level units are tested step by step after that.
+This approach is taken when top-down development approach is followed. **Test Stubs** are needed to simulate lower level units which may not be available during the initial phases.

-Bottom Up is an approach to Integration Testing where bottom level units are tested first and upper-level units step by step after that.
+Bottom Up is an approach to integration testing where bottom level units are tested first and upper-level units step by step after that.
 This approach is taken when bottom-up development approach is followed.
 Test Drivers are needed to simulate higher level units which may not be available during the initial phases.

-Sandwich/Hybrid is an approach to Integration Testing which is a combination of Top Down and Bottom Up approaches.
+Sandwich/Hybrid is an approach to integration testing which is a combination of Top Down and Bottom Up approaches.

-Tips
+#### Integration testing tips

-Ensure that you have a proper Detail Design document where interactions between each unit are clearly defined.
-In fact, you will not be able to perform Integration Testing without this information.
+-Ensure that you have a proper Detail Design document where interactions between each unit are clearly defined.
+In fact, you will not be able to perform integration testing without this information.
-Ensure that you have a robust Software Configuration Management system in place.
+-Ensure that you have a robust Software Configuration Management system in place.
 Or else, you will have a tough time tracking the right version of each unit, especially if the number of units to be integrated is huge.
-Make sure that each unit is unit tested before you start Integration Testing.
+-Make sure that each unit is unit tested before you start integration testing.
-As far as possible, automate your tests, especially when you use the Top Down or Bottom Up approach, since regression testing is important each time you integrate a unit, and manual regression testing can be inefficient.
+-As far as possible, automate your tests, especially when you use the Top Down or Bottom Up approach, since regression testing is important each time you integrate a unit, and manual regression testing can be inefficient.

 ### System testing